OpenBSD

 playing Hindu mantras through serial

-console in the Windows environment by means of Putty - thus
+console in the Windows environment by means of Putty (software

-anybody may also have access to any second computer (notebook preferably)
+anybody may also access any computer (notebook preferably) with a broken

-with broken display or keyboard (keyboard should allow at least typing
+display or keyboard (keyboard should at least allow you to type the

 TIPS